LoopKit/loopdocs/docs/gh-actions/gh-first-time.md

 1. Your app should eventually appear on [App Store Connect](https://appstoreconnect.apple.com/apps).

 ## Set Up Users and Access (TestFlight)

+You are configuring a private closed-circle test for a maximum of 100 users.
+This should easily cover you and all your family members.
+You need their Apple ID email address so that you can send them the invitation via e-mail.
+When building for a child, you will use your own Apple ID, not theirs.
+See [Install TestFlight Loop for Child](#install-testflight-loop-for-child).

 1. For each phone/person you would like to support Loop on:
     * Add them in [Users and Access](https://appstoreconnect.apple.com/access/users) on App Store Connect.
     * Add them to your TestFlight Internal Testing group